Latest News For You | For Agency Professionals

 The Navy Morale, Welfare and Recreation Division administers a varied program of recreation, social and community support activities on U.S. Navy facilities worldwide.
 The programs provide active-duty, reserve and retired Navy personnel and their families with sports and physical fitness activities, child development and youth programs, and a variety of food and beverage services.

-The U.S. Department of Labor has devoted a portion of their website to VETS stating that the focused pages "Proudly Serves Veterans & Service Members!"
+The U.S. Department of Labor has devoted a portion of their website to VETS Veterans' Employment and Training Servicestating that the focused pages "Proudly Serves Veterans & Service Members!"
 You will find resources and expertise to assist and prepare veterans to obtain meaningful careers, maximize their employment opportunities, and protect their employment rights.
+Visit their website for further information or call 866.487.2365 (TTY: 877.889.5627).

 Family Assistance for Military Personnel